-- 6.1 The decision whether to put a pilot boat alongside a ship is the responsibility of the pilot boat coxswain.
-In all cases the decision as to whether to board the ship must be the responsibility of the Pilot involved, taking into account the environmental conditions and physical limitations of the Pilot. - 6.2 When on deck both the deckhand and the Pilot must wear appropriate PPE as required and approved by the CHA and worn in accordance with manufacturer's instructions. - 6.3 It is strongly recommended that Whilst on deck the deckhand must be secured to the pilot boat by an approved method, which does not restrict their freedom of movement.
+- 6.1 The decision to put a pilot boat alongside a ship is the responsibility of the pilot boat coxswain (see section 4.9).
+In all cases, the decision to board the ship is the responsibility of the Pilot involved.
+In making the decision, the pilot should take into consideration factors including but not limited to:

+- a) Environmental conditions,

+- b) Physical capabilities of the Pilot

+- c) Suitability of boarding arrangements

+- d) Conduct and condition of the vessel

+- 6.2 When on deck both the deckhand and the Pilot must wear appropriate PPE as required and approved by the CHA and worn in accordance with manufacturer's instructions.

+- 6.3 It is strongly recommended that Whilst on deck the deckhand must be secured to the pilot boat by an approved method, that does not restrict their freedom of movement.
 This should also be made available to the Pilot.

-As Per 4.7
+As Per 4.6